freya022/BotCommands-Website/docs/using-botcommands/extensions.md

     ```

 ### Messages
-- [`MessageCreateData.toEditData`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/to-edit-data.html) - Does what it says, the edit data will replace the content of the entire message
+- [[toEditData]] — Does what it says, the edit data will replace the content of the entire message
-- [`MessageEditData.toCreateData`]() - Do I need to say anything?
+- [[toCreateData]] — Do I need to say anything?

-- [`MessageCreateData.send`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/send.html) - Sends the message, this is useful for chaining
+- [[send]] — Sends the message, this is useful for chaining
-- [`MessageEditData.edit`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/edit.html) - Edits with that message, this is useful for chaining
+- [[edit]] — Edits with that message, this is useful for chaining
-- [`InteractionHook.replaceWith`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/replace-with.html) - Replaces this interaction's message with the following content
+- [[replaceWith]] — Replaces this interaction's message with the following content

-- [`RestAction<R>.deleteDelayed`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/delete-delayed.html) - Deletes the message after the delay, the rest action itself is delayed, not the code execution
+- [[deleteDelayed]] — Deletes the message after the delay, the rest action itself is delayed, not the code execution (unless you use `await`)

 ### Entity retrieval
 Those check the cache before doing a request.

-- [`Guild.retrieveMemberOrNull`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/retrieve-member-or-null.html) - Returns null if the member does not exist
+- [[retrieveMemberOrNull]] — Returns null if the member does not exist
-- [`JDA.retrieveUserOrNull`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/retrieve-user-or-null.html) - Returns null if the user does not exist
+- [[retrieveUserOrNull]] — Returns null if the user does not exist
-- [`Guild.retrieveThreadChannelById`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/retrieve-thread-channel-by-id.html) - Retrieves a thread by ID, from any thread container, archived or not.
+- [[retrieveThreadChannelById]] — Retrieves a thread by ID, from any thread container, archived or not.
-- [`Guild.retrieveThreadChannelOrNull`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/retrieve-thread-channel-or-null.html) - Same but returns null if it does not exist, if the bot doesn't have access to it, or if the channel isn't a thread.
+- [[retrieveThreadChannelOrNull]] — Same but returns null if it does not exist, if the bot doesn't have access to it, or if the channel isn't a thread.

 ### Misc
-??? example "[`suppressContentWarning`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/suppress-content-warning.html) - Runs the block and suppresses warnings emitted by JDA when reading message content, this is mostly useful in message context commands"
+??? example "[[suppressContentWarning]] — Runs the block and suppresses warnings emitted by JDA when reading message content, this is mostly useful in message context commands"

     ```kotlin
     val contentRaw = suppressContentWarning { message.contentRaw }
     ```

-- [`getMissingPermissions`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/get-missing-permissions.html) - Gets the missing permissions from the required permissions, for the given entity, in the specified channel
+- [[getMissingPermissions]] — Gets the missing permissions from the required permissions, for the given entity, in the specified channel

 Any method accepting a Java `Duration` should also have an extension using Kotlin's `Duration`

 ## Resolvers
-??? example "[`enumResolver`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.parameters/enum-resolver.html) - Creates a parameter resolver which transforms arguments into an enum entry, compatible with most handlers"
+??? example "[[enumResolver]] — Creates a parameter resolver which transforms arguments into an enum entry, compatible with most handlers"

     ```kotlin
     enum class MyEnum {